openflighthpc/flight-metal-server/README.md

 2. Set either `user: true` or `admin: true` in the token body, and
 3. An [expiry claim](https://tools.ietf.org/html/rfc7519#section-4.1.4) has been made.

+As the shared secret is environment dependant, the `RACK_ENV` must be set within your environment.

 ```
+# Set the rack environment
+export RACK_ENV=production

 # Generate a admin token:
 rake token:admin